clearpool-finance/CPOOL/README.md

 mapping (address => VestingParams) public vestings;
 ```

-_returns structure with following params_:
+_returns structure with following params for the given address_:

 - amount - initial amount of Vested tokens
 - vestingCliff - timestamp of the end of the Cliff (since this moment tokens become available to claim)